FISHARMNIC/ham-lang/ham lang/README.md

 Note: this is not a tutorial

+# How to run:
+- Made for MacOS (will work on linux with some tweaks in the shell files)
+- Requires:
+    - LimaVM debian (for MacOS)
+    - xorriso (on Lima)
+    - gnu binutils (on Lima)
+    - NodeJS
+- Run "node main.js file" in the same directory as main.js
+    - Example: in directory "ham" type "node main.js programs/ex3.txt"
+- Follow instructions presented at the end of succesful compilation

+# Docs

 ## Typing
 `HAM` offers several types for those who wish to use them.
 Variables who have been assigned a type cannot be reassigned a new type, and are locked to that type.
 Types are prefixed with `@`